-Public web site: http://hydrology.usu.edu/dtarb/giswr/2017/.
+Public web site: http://hydrology.usu.edu/dtarb/giswr/2018/.
 This contains links to the course outline, PowerPoint presentations, class exercises and other USU specific information such as USU term paper and student work.
-The Canvas instructure site: https://usu.instructure.com/courses/468873 will be used to manage grades.
+The Canvas instructure site:

 Method of Instruction